Joshuarox100/VRC-Inventory-Inventor/README.md

 **Can I use the Inventory with other layers beside FX?**
 >Although it isn't natively supported or done automatically, if you copy some layers around and use some empty Toggles as placeholders you can make it work.

-**Can use of this tool cause unrepairable damage to my Animator Controllers?**
+**Can this tool cause unrepairable damage to my Animator Controllers?**
->As far as I am aware, no. Before any files are modified, their raw data is stored and used to revert all files entirely if an error happens to occur.
+>As far as I am aware, no. Before any files are modified, their raw data is stored and used to revert all affected files entirely if an error happens to occur.

 ## Troubleshooting
 **My Inventory isn't syncing correctly to people joining late.**